This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Lay out slices of bread on a baking sheet and toast in the oven until lightly browned and crisp, 3-5 minutes per side.
 Remove from oven.

-• Spread half the slices of bread with mustard.
+• Spread half the slices of bread with Dijon mustard.
 Layer on sliced turkey and shredded Gouda.
 Return to oven just to melt the cheese, 2 minutes.

 • Spread the remaining slices of bread with cranberry jam and place on top of the prepared sandwiches.